HwWobbe/DefinitiveData-DeltaAlerts/README.md

   - verify the dupElimSheet
     - repeat monetary cautions

-- it may be best to wait until -11- to further onvestigate "order"
+- it may be best to wait until -11- to further investigate "order"
   - this is because it will be too time consuming to close the existing gap
+    - some indicators are worth checking, in the mean time

 - consider open source Alerts - in conjunction with myEsdb
   - consider the CivicAtlas implications